-The main Pixblasters MS1 board's power switch.
+This is the main Pixblasters MS1 board's power switch.

-3.9 FPGA Configuration Selector
+4.9 FPGA Configuration (Operation Mode) Selector

-The Pixblasters MS1 Video LED Controller boards come with several FPGA configuration files stored in the on-board non-volatile flash memory.
-Use this switch (Figure 10.2) to select FPGA configuration to load into the FPGA chip.
+The Pixblasters MS1 Video LED Controller boards include several pre-programmed FPGA configuration files stored in the on-board non-volatile flash memory.
+Use this switch (Figure 12.2) to select FPGA configuration to load into the FPGA chip.
 Different FPGA configurations are used to support different kinds of LED strips.
 Up to 7 (1 - 7) different configurations may be used.
 Any of these 7 configurations may be updated by user.

 Configuration '0' serves for updates of stored FPGA configurations and cannot be modified by user.
+This configuration is also used to program pixel mapping matrix for LED panels in the on-board memory reserved for FPGA configuration No 7 (111).

-3.10 PIC Microcontroller
+4.10 PIC Microcontroller